MicrosoftDocs/learn/learn-pr/iot/continuously-export-data-from-iot-central-power-bi/includes/2-create-iot-central-apps-device-template.md

 1. Save the file.

 You now have the all-important connection string.
-The Scope ID identifies the app, the Device ID identifies the real device, and the primary key gives you permission for the connection.
+The scope ID identifies the app, the device ID identifies the real device, and the primary key gives you permissions for the connection.

 ::: zone-end
 ::: zone pivot="vscode-csharp"